WarlockSyno/TrueNAS-Proxmox-VE-Storage-Plugin/wiki/Troubleshooting.md

 ### Enable Debug Logging

-The plugin has built-in debug logging with configurable verbosity levels:
+The plugin has built-in debug logging with configurable verbosity levels.
+All log messages are prefixed with `[TrueNAS]` for easy filtering.

 ```ini
 # In /etc/pve/storage.cfg, add debug level to your storage entry: